Testing Correlation in Graphs by Counting Bounded Degree Motifs: General Motif Counting Statistic

-Thus, Condition~\ref{cond:signal-strength} directly contributes to the significance analysis.
-Condition~\ref{cond:subgraph} is a technical requirement that ensures control of the variance $\var_{\maP_1}[\maT_\maM]$, which is essential for power analysis.
+Condition~\ref{cond:num} ensures that the size of each motif is bounded by $C$.
+Under this condition, the computation time of the statistic $\maT_\maM$ is $O(n^{C})$.
+Condition~\ref{cond:signal-strength} sets a lower bound on the overall signal strength, requiring that $\sum_{\sfM\in \maM} \rho^{2\en(\sfM)}\ge 400$.
+This requirement can be challenging to meet in practice: when the number of edges $\en(\sfM)$ grows, although $\maM$ contains more motifs, the term $\rho^{2\en(\sfM)}$ decreases quickly if $\rho$ is small.
+Consequently, one needs to balance the size $|\maM|$ and the quantity $\rho^{2\en(\sfM)}$ to ensure the family still carries enough signal.
+Thus, Condition~\ref{cond:signal-strength} directly contributes to the Type~I error analysis.
+Condition~\ref{cond:subgraph} is a technical requirement that ensures control of the variance $\var_{\maP_1}[\maT_\maM]$, which is essential for Type~II error analysis.
 Intuitively, when a motif contains overly dense subgraphs, their occurrences become highly dependent, which inflates the variance $\var_{\maP_1}\!\left[\maT_\maM\right]$ and undermines the power of the test.
-The requirement \( n^{\vn(\sfM')}\, p^{\en(\sfM')}\ge n^{\epsilon_0} \) ensures that each substructure appears with sufficient frequency to stabilize the estimator, preventing such variance explosion.
-This condition naturally motivates the use of \emph{bounded degree motifs}, whose subgraphs are not excessively dense and thus allow for uniform variance control across the motif family.
+The requirement \( n^{\vn(\sfM')}\, p^{\en(\sfM')}\ge n^{\epsilon_0} \) ensures that each substructure appears with sufficient frequency to stabilize the test statistic, preventing such variance explosion.
+This condition naturally motivates the use of bounded degree motifs, whose subgraphs are not excessively dense and thus allow for uniform variance control across the motif family.
 The following theorem provides a theoretical guarantee for the counting statistic based on any \emph{$C$-admissible} motif family.